-Between Coronavirus, lockdown, the possibility of redundancy and everything else that’s gone on lately, it’s fair to say that everyone’s been a touch stressed out.
-Even in normal times, workplaces can be high-pressure environments, and an important managerial skill is the ability to keep your team in a positive mood.
-So if you’ve ever wondered how to improve morale at work, then wonder no more, because we’ve got a list of ten great tips to point you in the right direction.
+Between Coronavirus, lockdown, the possibility of redundancy and everything else that's gone on lately, it's fair to say that everyone's been a touch stressed out.
+Even in normal times, workplaces can be high-pressure environments.
+An important managerial skill is the ability to keep your team in a positive mood.
+So if you've ever wondered about improving employee morale, then wonder no more.
+We've got a list of ten great tips to point you in the right direction.

 1: Offer encouragement and highlight employee success

-When it comes to how to improve morale at work, a little praise can go a long way.
+When it comes to improving employee morale, a little praise can go a long way.
 In fact, positive reinforcement from managers has been found to be more effective in the long run than financial incentives.
-Complimenting your employees on their performance makes them feel valued, and while work is still work, it really does help to know your work is appreciated.
+Complimenting your employees on their performance makes them feel valued.
+While work is still work, it really does help to know your effort is appreciated.

-But you don’t have to be the only one highlighting the success of your employees.
-Giving them a space to recognise each other’s accomplishments can help make a supportive workplace culture self-sustaining while strengthening their ability to collaborate with each other.
+But you don't have to be the only one highlighting the success of your employees.
+Giving them a space to recognise each other's accomplishments strengthens their ability to collaborate.
+Just as importantly, it can help make a supportive workplace culture self-sustaining.

 2: Invest in a culture of trust

 Low-trust workplaces struggle with engagement and productivity compared to higher trust workplaces.
-So it shouldn’t be too surprising that a lack of trust can damage morale as well.
-If you can’t trust your colleagues, you can’t rely on them to get things done, and you won’t want to open up to them if you’re struggling with something like personal wellbeing.
+So it shouldn't be too surprising that a lack of trust can damage morale as well.
+If you can't trust your colleagues, you can't rely on them to get things done.
+That means you won't want to open up to them if you're struggling with something like personal wellbeing.

 3: Let the voices of your employees be heard